 As the recipient of 16 Canadian Country Music Awards, Dean Brody deserves a seat at the table.
 The artist was born in 1975 in Jaffray, British Columbia, Canada.

-Even during his work at a sawmill, Brody always found himself turning to music to escape.
-He always kept his guitar close by.
+Even during his work at a sawmill, Brody always found himself turning to music to escape, and he always kept his guitar close by.
 He released his debut album in 2009.
 Dean Brody hit Billboard’s top country albums charts.

 His career soared from there.
 He was able to tour several countries with other Canadian country artists, singing songs from his hit albums like Gypsy Road and Black Sheep.
 He is now one of the top-selling Canadian country musicians in the world.